Wordlist

 Full study report

 Means a complete and comprehensive description of the activity performed to generate the information.
 This covers the complete scientific paper as published in the literature describing the study performed or the full report prepared by the test house describing the study performed.
-(REACH)
+(The REACH Regulation)

 Fungicide